-Isn’t it amazing to see how being multilingual actually means to be able to switch to another perspective?
+Isn’t it amazing to see how being multilingual means being able to switch to another perspective?

 One of the main differences between English and Italian lies in the conjugation of the verbs.
 The Italian language, just like French or Spanish, is characterised by the undeniable complexity of the verb endings.
 Italian verbs, in fact, inflect for some grammatical categories.
 In this context, we are interested in one specific grammatical category: the person.